 The rest of the paper is organized as follows.
 Section 3 presents the refinement type system along with the target functional language, and proves its relative completeness under the extra parameter addition strategy.
 Section 4 presents the type inference algorithm.
 Section 5 presents the preliminary experience with the type inference algorithm, implemented as an extension to the higherorder software model checker (i.e., refinement type inference system) MoCHi [18].
 Section 6 discusses related work, and Section 7 concludes.
-The extended report [28] contains the omitted materials.
+Appendix contains the materials omitted from the main body of the paper.